CellularPrivacy/Android-IMSI-Catcher-Detector/README.md

 * Also, check out this talk by Karsten Nohl and Luca Melette on [28c3: Defending mobile phones](http://youtu.be/YWdHSJsEOck).

 ![IMSI-Catcher during the riots on Taksim Square](http://i43.tinypic.com/2i9i0kk.jpg)

-### Credits & Greetings

-Our project would not have been possible without [these awesome people](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/blob/master/CREDITS).
-HUGE THANKS! ;-)

-This list will be updated as our project evolves and shall be included within the final app.

 # Development Roadmap